 Take 2 tall glasses and add 1 tablespoon lime juice to each glass.
 Now add 2 tablespoon granulated sugar to each glass and mix using a spoon until sugar is dissolved.
 You can add more sugar if you like your drink sweeter.

-Add ½ teaspoon shikanvji masala that we made earlier and 2-3 mint leaves to each glass.
+Add ½ teaspoon shikanvji masala that we made earlier and 2-3 fresh mint leaves to each glass.

 Add ice cubes as per your liking.